 The Westminster government has adopted culling of badgers under licence as part of its strategy to control bovine tuberculosis (bTB) in England, a disease which results in the premature slaughter of tens of thousands of farmed cattle each year.
 By the end of 2018, more than 67,000 badgers had been shot, more than half by ‘controlled shooting’ a method considered inhumane by veterinary authorities and the government’s own appointed advisory body.
 If the policy continues to be rolled out, the number of badgers killed could run into hundreds of thousands, and badgers could disappear altogether across large swathes of the English countryside where they have lived since the ice age.

-While recognising that the impact of bTB and the measures aimed at controlling it can negatively affect farmers and their businesses and come at a significant cost to the taxpayer, Born Free opposes the policy of badger culling on the grounds that it is unscientific, and that culling is ineffective, inhumane, and unnecessary.
+While recognising the impact of bTB and the measures aimed at controlling it can negatively affect farmers and their businesses and come at a significant cost to the taxpayer, Born Free opposes the policy of badger culling on the grounds that it is unscientific, and that culling is ineffective, inhumane and unnecessary.
 Born Free works with partner organisations, veterinary authorities, decision-makers and the wider public to promote evidence-based wildlife management that focuses on minimising negative animal welfare and conservation impacts, and promotes alternative, humane approaches to bTB control that do not involve lethal wildlife interventions.